DishantaK/gitTickets/README.md

 ## Acknowledgments

-* Hat tip our instructional team at GATech
+* Hat tip our instructional team at GATech!